mikerockett/vue-routisan/upgrading.md

 ```

 ### Fallback Routes

+> ⚠️ This has been removed in Beta 2

 If you were declaring a catch-all/fallback route, you may now take advantage of the `fallback` method: